cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Category
 ========

 The full path to the main category of the product.
-Parent and child categories in the path, they must be separated from each other with the **Category delimiter** that you specify when you :doc:`import a CSV file with product data <product_import>`.
+Parent and child categories in the path must be separated from each other with the **Category delimiter** that you specify when you :doc:`import a CSV file with product data <product_import>`.

 .. important::